steveneross94/draft-projector-frontend/README.md

 ### External Resources for Access
 ---
 You'll need to sign up for news api key (https://newsapi.org/).
 You will also have to run a gem install for figaro (https://github.com/laserlemon/figaro) and follow the steps to place the API key in the proper .env file
+In doing so, you'll need to remove the following from .gitignore

+`Ignore application configuration /config/application.yml`